 When applying for UK naturalisation, one of the key considerations will be cost and how much you will need to pay in British Citizenship fees.

-In 2021, it costs £1,330 to make an application to naturalise as a British citizen.
-This includes the fee for the citizenship ceremony.
+In 2022, it costs £1,330 to make an application to naturalise as a British citizen, which is made up of £1,250 for the application and £80 for the citizenship ceremony.

-The table below details all British citizenship fees, if you are apply for citizenship through, for example, registration.
+The table below details all British citizenship fees, if you are apply for citizenship through, for example, registration or naturalisation.

 |Naturalisation British overseas territory citizens||£1,000|